uos/minot/README.md

 # liolink

 ## TODOs
-- when rat2.c is initialized first, it never finds the coordinator
 - c version copies matrix because mapping to nalgebra did not work, maybe try mapping again

 ## Rats